Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Graph-labelled trees, split and modular decompositions

-\begin{lemma} Let $(T,\mathcal{F})$ be a graph-labelled tree.
-The accessibility graph $G(T,\mathcal{F})$ is connected if and only if for any node $v$ of $T$ the graph $G_v\in \mathcal{F}$ is connected. \end{lemma} \begin{proof} Assume there is a node $v$ of $T$ such that $G_v$ is not connected and let $C_v$ be a connected component of $G_v$.
-Let $L$ be the set of leaves belonging to a subtree attached to a marker vertex of $C_v$.
-Then by Definition~\ref{def:accessibility}, none of the leaves of $L$ is $l'$-accessible for any leaf $l'\notin L$.
-Thereby in $G(T,\mathcal{F})$, the set of vertices in $L$ is disconnected from the rest of the graph.
+\begin{proof} Assume there is a node $v$ of $T$ such that $G_v$ is not connected and let $C_v$ be a connected component of $G_v$.
+Let $L$ be the set of leaves belonging to a subtree attached to a marker-vertex of $C_v$.
+Then by Definition~\ref{def:accessibility}, for any leaf $l'\notin L$, none of the leaves of $L$ is $l'$-accessible.
+Thereby in $\G(T,\mathcal{F})$, the set of vertices in $L$ is disconnected from the rest of the graph.

-Assume for any node $v$, the graph-label $G_v$ is connected.
-We prove that $G=G(T,\mathcal{F})$ is connected by induction of the number $k$ of nodes of $T$.
-If $k=1$, this is obviously true since $G(T,\mathcal{F})=G_v$, where $v$ is the only node of $T$.
+Assume for every node $v$, the graph-label $G_v$ is connected.
+We prove that $G=\G(T,\mathcal{F})$ is connected by induction of the number $k$ of nodes of $T$.
+If $k=1$, this is obviously true since $\G(T,\mathcal{F})$ and $G_v$ are isomorphic, where $v$ is the only node of $T$.
 Assume that $T$ contains $k>1$ nodes.
-Let $u$ be a node such that all its neighbours but one, say $v$, are leaves (there always exists such a node).
-Let $x_v$ be the marker vertex of $G_v$ such that $\rho_v(uv)=x_v$.
+Let $u$ be a node such that all its neighbors but one, say $v$, are leaves (there always exists such a node).
+Let $p$ be the marker-vertex of $G_v$ such that $\rho_v(uv)=p$.
 Let $(T',\mathcal{F}')$ be the graph-labelled tree obtained from $(T,\mathcal{F})$ by replacing $u$ and its leaves by a new leaf $l_u$.
-Notice that any leaf $l$ to which $x_v$ is $l$-accessible is by construction $l_u$-accessible.
-Notice that $G$ is obtained from $G'=G(T',\mathcal{F}')$ as follows: replace in $V(G')$ the vertex $l_u$ by the leaves (vertices) attached to $u$ in $T$; any new vertex $x$ to which $x_v$ was $x$-accessible is adjacent to every neighbour of $x_v$ in $G'$; the adjacency between the new vertices are those defined by $G_u$.
+Notice that by construction, every leaf $l$ such that $p$ is $l$-accessible is $l_u$-accessible.
+Observe that $G$ is obtained from $G'=\G(T',\mathcal{F}')$ as follows: $V(G)=V(G')\setminus\{l_u\}\cup L_u$, where $L_u$ is the set of leaves attached to $u$ in $T$; every vertex $x\in L_u$ such that $p$ was $x$-accessible in $(T,\mathcal{F})$ is adjacent to every neighbor of $l_u$ in $G'$; the adjacencies between the new vertices are those defined by $G_u$.
 As by assumption both $G'$ (induction hypothesis) and $G_u$ are connected, $G$ is also connected. \end{proof}

-From now on, unless explicitly stated, we consider connected graphs (i.e. the graphs belonging to $\mathcal{F}$ in a graph-labelled tree $(T,\mathcal{F})$ are also connected).
+From now on, unless explicitly stated, we consider connected graphs (i.e. the graphs belonging to $\mathcal{F}$ in a graph-labelled tree $(T,\mathcal{F})$ are also connected, by Lemma \ref{lem:connected}).
 The next lemma is central to proofs of further theorems.

+\begin{lemma} Let $(T,\mathcal{F})$ be a graph-labelled tree of a connected graph $G$ and let $v$ be a node of $T$.
+Then every maximal tree of $T-v$ contains a leaf $l$ such that $v$ is $l$-accessible. \end{lemma}